spardoel/Bike-trainer/Posts/2022-08-25-bike_trainer_blog_11.md

 ```
 ## the UserInterface class

 The UI interactions will need to run at the beginning of the main function.
 But to avoid cluttering the main I wanted to group the user interface methods together.
-For this purpose I created the UserInterface class.
+For this purpose, I created the UserInterface class.
 The class had the following methods
 display_welcome_message()
 display_end_message()
 display_available_workouts()

 ### Welcome screen and workout selection
 The welcome method pretty much does what the title implies.
-It displays a welcome message to the user and invited them to choose one of the available options.
+It displays a welcome message to the user and invites them to choose one of the available options.
 ```
  def display_welcome_message(self):